apicco/myscitech.blog/_posts/2023-01-03-howto-github-pages.markdown

 ---
 layout: post
-title: How to create your blog with github pages
+title: How to create your blog with GitHub Pages
 date: 2023-01-03
 ---